Taxation and Basic Income

 -

-In the first case, a tax rate that increases above a threshold results in lower marginal tax rates on extra income earned by those taking up part-time work, lowering the disincentive to work, but tends to increase the overall cost of a Basic Income scheme resulting in higher tax rates on those above the threshold.
+In the first case, a tax scheme with a low initial tax rate that increases above a threshold results in lower marginal tax rates on extra income earned by those with part-time work, reducing the disincentive to work.
+However, this tends to reduce the overall government tax income of a Basic Income scheme so higher tax rates are necessary above the threshold.

 -

-In the second case, a higher initial tax rate, and a lower rate above the threshold will reduce the overall cost of a Basic Income scheme and limit those who benefit from it but will have the disadvantage of higher marginal tax rates for those on lower incomes taking up part-time work.
+In the second case, a higher initial tax rate, and a lower rate above the threshold will increase the government tax revenue of a Basic Income scheme and limit those who benefit from it but will have the disadvantage of higher marginal tax rates for those on lower incomes taking up part-time work.
 A special case of a tax rate that decreases beyond a threshold is the Transfer Limit or Ulm Model.

 -